chicio/chicio.github.io/src/posts/2024-01-20-advent-of-typescript-2023-connect-4.md

 authors: [fabrizio_duroni]
 ---

 *Connect 4, a classical family Christmas game.
-Let's see how to tackle it with the typescript type system.*
+Let's see how to tackle it with the TypeScript type system.*

 ---